MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 ## Before you begin

-**REQUIRED:** Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through [JAMF Connect](https://www.jamf.com/products/jamf-connect) or Intune. <br><br>
+- Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through [JAMF Connect](https://www.jamf.com/products/jamf-connect) or Intune.
-**OPTIONAL:** Install the v95+ Microsoft Edge browser on your macOS devices for native Endpoint DLP support on Microsoft Edge.
+- The three most recent major releases of macOS are supported.

-The three most recent major releases of macOS are supported.
+- OPTIONAL: Install the v95+ Microsoft Edge browser on your macOS devices for native Endpoint DLP support on Microsoft Edge.

 ## Onboard devices into Microsoft Purview solutions using JAMF Pro